-Helleborine 🔈 (Epipactis helleborine) is a weedy orchid that has been making it’s appearance more and more in home lawns and gardens.
+Helleborine 🔈 (Epipactis helleborine) is a wild orchid and quite weedy.
+It has been showing up in more and more home lawns and gardens.
 It’s ability to sprout from any small fragment of it’s rhizomes, left in the ground, makes it a very difficult plant to weed out or eradicate; especially considering these rhizomes can be deeply established.
 This coupled with it’s dust like seeds that can easily spread on the wind give this orchid the potential, in the right setting, to become quite invasive.
 Although it still is available in e-commerce, it usually comes with a warning.

 Identification of Helleborine